ncsa/GenomicsCortextVarNextflow/README.md

 A String, this variable should be filled with the extension of the sample In example given, `sampleReadExtension` should be filled with ".fq"

+### Executing nextflow application

+The suggested practice to execute nextflow is to place the folder containing binary executable for nextflow in the PATH environment or to use full path to the nextflow executable file.
+Since nextflow will create a `work` folder, where all logs and temporary files are kept **ADD LINK HERE** (refer to logging functionality), it is suggested (not mandatory) to avoid running `nextflow master_script.nf` in some other directory to keep the script directory clean.